ICPC-TUM/website/content/contests/gcpc17.md

     </div>
   </div>
 </div>

+## Guest Teams
+At some institutions there are groups of motivated students who would like to participate in the GCPC but who cannot find an advisor.
+These teams can contact a contest site organizer at one of the participating institutions and ask if they can be hosted as a guest team.
+In the GCPC 2017 guest teams from the following institutions were registered:

+* Freie Universität Berlin, hosted at Technische Universität Berlin
+* Jacobs University Bremen, hosted at Universität zu Lübeck
+* Ludwig-Maximilians-Universität München, hosted at Technische Universität München

 ## Registration
 The registration for the GCPC 2017 has opened on May 1st.
 You can register your team through the official [<span style="color:darkblue">**ACM ICPC website**</span>](https://icpc.baylor.edu/regionals/finder/german-2017).
 The registration is opened until **Tuesday, June 27th**.
 Please make sure that your team is registered before the deadline!